taras-git/restapitest/readme.txt

     than using Jsoup API,
     it extracts info about address, number of bedrooms, and price.

- 2. after with help of Java Streams the info is filtered according rules:
+ 2. after with help of Java Streams, the info is filtered according next conditions:
      - location: THE PEARL
      - bedrooms: minimum 3BEDS and maximum 7BEDS
      - results are sorted in reverse order

- 3. Results are save it in a csv file (villa.csv, in root) with format : listing title - price
+ 3. final results are save it in a csv file (villa.csv, in root), in format : listing title - price

 Test case can be run from any Java IDE.